BFLSTiger/Tools_for_VSCode/README.md

 # Functions
 ## Compile & Run (default 'build' task)
 You can use it to compile your source code and execute it.
-If you want to change the compile options, you can edit the file `./scripts/compile_options`.
+If you want to change the compile options, you can edit the first line of the file `./.install/compile.cpp` and run `install.bat` again.

 ## Run (default 'test' task)
 You can use it to execute your code if you have compiled it before.